madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-06-akhmatova-forgive-me.md

 > Like putrid smoke with a blessed flame,\
 > Has been fused forever with my name.

-In 1927, it appears she revisited this motif.
+In 1927, she revisited this motif.

 > Forgive me, that I manage badly,\
 > Manage badly but live gloriously,\